carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 | X-Large    | 1312 / 82      | 16      | 6.25%    | 80 px | 16 px   | 16 px  |
 | Max        | 1584 / 99      | 16      | 6.25%    | 96 px | 16 px   | 24 px  |

-For best results, test designs and code at each of these standard breakpoints.

 `vimeo: https://vimeo.com/292015984`